seralexeev/xrabbit.dev/README.md

 date: 29-06-2025
 ```

-At the same time, the steering servo is connected via PCA9685 and directly to the jetson pins.
-But I don't really want to solder a lot of wires so I bought an i2c expansion board.
-It's convenient, I'll also add i2c.
-Plus the ground rail turned out to be very handy to connect all the GND together on all the boards.
+At the same time, the steering servo is connected through PCA9685 and directly to the jetson pins.
+But I don't really want to solder a bunch of wires so I bought an i2c expansion board.
+It's convenient, I'll add more i2c too.
+Plus, the ground pin header turned out to be super handy for tying all the GNDs together on all the boards.

 ---